Sarnia, Peterborough and Remote Across Ontario | EST. 2017

 As much as I hold the therapy space with a great deal of honour and sensitivity, I do have a light-hearted and somewhat casual approach to my communication style.

 My formal training comes from studying Counselling Psychology at the University of Ottawa.
-From 2012 to 2018, I worked at Carleton University’s disability services, counselling services and career services helping people cope with change, medical issues and disability-related challenges.
+From 2012 to 2018, I worked at Carleton University’s disability services, counselling services and career services helping people cope with change, and medical issues..

 I like people to know that in my therapy room, they are never required to talk about anything they don’t want to.